NikhilAwasthi92/Pixel_jumpers/README.md

 - Achievements and leaderboards

 ## Contributing
 We welcome contributions from the community!
-Feel free to fork the repository, create a new branch, and submit a pull request with your changes.
+You can fix the repository, create a new branch, and submit a pull request with your changes.
 Please ensure your code follows the existing style and includes relevant tests.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For questions, feedback, or suggestions, feel free to contact us at: workwithnikhilawasthi@gmail.com.
+For questions, feedback, or suggestions, don't hesitate to get in touch with us at: workwithnikhilawasthi@gmail.com.